 - Lift your buttocks up and step your feet further in.

-- Engage your feet and bring your knees onto your forearms.
+- Engage your feet and bring your knees onto your upper arms.

 - Lift one leg up after the other and maintain the balance in this position first.

 - Your forearms should be vertical here.
 Otherwise, you won't be able to balance this pose.